prysmaticlabs/documentation/website/versioned_docs/version-2.0.0/install/install-with-docker.md

 ![Prysm Docker Setup](/img/prysm-basic-docker-setup.png)

 :::tip Pro-Tip
-The Prysm installation script is the easiest and most efficient way of installing the latest binaries.
+The Prysm installation script is the easiest and most efficient way of installing.
+Docker is mostly for advanced users.
 Instructions for using it can be found [here](/docs/install/install-with-script).
 :::

 **Have questions?** Stop by the [#documentation](https://discord.gg/QQZMCgU) channel on Discord and let us know.